FDSG: Forecasting Dynamic Scene Graphs: Method

-This means that the anticipated object bounding box $\hat{o}_{T_0+\Delta T}^b$ is the sum of a reference bounding box from the last observation $\hat{o}_{T_0}^b$, and a residual term provided by the anticipated object content representation $\text{MLP}(\hat{o}_{T_0+\Delta T}^c (j))$.
-The Triplet Dynamics Model in Eq. (\ref{eqn:tdm}) is therefore responsible for learning such a residual.
-More details and analysis on the realization of the LDM are presented in Sec.~\ref{subsec:ablation}.
+This formulation reveals that the predicted bounding box $\hat{b}_{T_0+\Delta T}$ consists of a reference box from the last observed frame $\hat{o}_{T_0}^b$, combined with a residual predicted from the content representation via $\text{MLP}(\hat{o}_{T_0+\Delta T}^c)$.
+Consequently, the TDM (Eq.~(\ref{eq:TDM})) is responsible for learning this residual.